tdongsi/tdongsi.github.io/source/_posts/2015-11-18-unicode-in-perl.markdown

 - Windows
 ---

-For automation in Perl, Unicode can be a tricky, especially when you want your automated jobs/tests to work across platforms (Windows and *nix).
+For automation in Perl, Unicode can be tricky, especially when you want your automated jobs/tests to work across platforms (Windows and *nix).
 If you have a choice, another scripting language like Python may be better off in dealing with Unicode texts.
 If you don't have a choice and must use Perl (specifically Perl 5) like I used to, some of these tips may help get you started.

 The most common code snippet that I used in my Perl codes when dealing with Unicode texts is this Unicode preamble: